Marx-wrld/Real-Estate/README.md

 ```
 node api/index.js
 ```
-#### Installing nodemon to auto restart our server incase of any changes
+#### Installing nodemon to auto-refresh our server in case of any changes
 ```
 npm i nodemon
 ```